-The “lost ring” scam is one of the oldest and most famous of the tourist scams in Paris, as well as other parts of Europe where tourists visit.
+The “lost ring” scam is one of the oldest and most famous of the tourist scams in Paris, as well as other parts of Europe popular with tourists.
 Due to its success of ripping tourists off, locals have given it a name – they call it “being ringed.”
 There are several versions of what many call the “Ring Trick” which always involves a gold ring or otherwise valuable looking object being left or found in plain sight.
-You should make sure you are aware of this scam as it is very well orchestrated by scammers who would like to take advantage of you and your money.
+You should make sure you are aware of this scam as it is very well orchestrated by scammers who want to take advantage of you and your money.

-In essence, the “lost ring” or “found ring” scam which is deeply based in distraction works like this.
-A stranger, a man or a woman, either young or old walks in front of you or besides you, then suddenly bends over to pick up a “lost” ring and offers it to you.
-The “lost ring scam” is best reported by a person who fell for this scam – this is how they reported how it happens.
+In essence the “lost ring” or “found ring” scam, which is deeply based in distraction, works like this.
+A man or a woman, either young or old walks in front of you or beside you, then suddenly bends over to pick up a “lost” ring and offers it to you.
+The “lost ring scam” is best explained by a person who fell for this scam – this is how they reported how it happens.

 “Excusez-moi, Monsieur.
 Vous avez laissé votre bague ici.”
 He showed me a large gold wedding band.
 “What?
 No, it is not my ring, Monsieur.”“Mais oui, c’est à vous.”“Mais non.
 I have no ring.”
 “Mais oui, it is your ring.
 Well, if it is not then give it to your woman.
 It will make her happy.
 It is a woman’s ring.”